DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: DS-K3DOM: Approximation of Extended PHD/MIB filter in Dempster-Shafer Domain

 \subsection{Representation of Cell States in Dempster-Shafer Domain}

-In this paper, we assume that the sensor observations are from a range sensor.
-From the measurements, we only obtain an evidence that a cell is occupied or free.
-The BBAs $m(\{D, S\})$ and $m(\{F\})$ indicate the evidences supporting that the cell is occupied and free, respectively.
-The BBA of the state set itself $m(\Omega)$ indicates the degree of uncertainty of the cell state.
-Thus, the set of the focal elements $\Xi$ is represented as $\Xi = \{ \{D\}, \{S\}, \{F\}, \{D, S\}, \Omega \}$.
-Based on the BBAs, we induce the pignistic probabilities~\cite{Smets2000} for the states of each cell $(c)$ as
+We consider observations from a range sensor that only provide evidence on whether a cell is either occupied or free.
+Accordingly, the BBA $m(\{D, S\})$ (resp. $m(\{F\})$) indicates the evidences supporting that the cell is occupied (resp. free), while $m(\Omega)$ indicates the degree of uncertainty over the cell state.
+Thus, we define the set of all focal elements as $\Xi := \{ \{D\}, \{S\}, \{F\}, \{D, S\}, \Omega \}$ and compute the probability of each occupancy state for each cell $(c)$ via the pignistic probabilities~\cite{Smets2000}:

-Unlike \cite{Nuss2018}, the sum of particle weights in each cell $(c)$ represents the dynamic mass $m_k^{(c)}(\{D\})$, and the PDF of a dynamic point object $p_{D,k}^{(c)}(x_k)$ are approximated as below:
+Unlike \cite{Nuss2018}, DS-K3DOM employs particles only for dynamic objects so that their weights in each cell $(c)$ add up to the dynamic mass $m_k^{(c)}(\{D\})$.
+The PDF of a dynamic point object $p_{D,k}^{(c)}(x_k)$ is then approximated as below: